-All of the small paint booth operations are contained in this flexible group.
-The booths are located in different buildings around the facility, including one booth in the facilities department, one in a research and development area, and one in a more office type space.
-Per Ms. Campbell-Jones, Access has plans to remove the booth located in the office space.
+The booths are located in different buildings around the facility.
+There are currently two (2) of these booths, as Access removed one since the previous inspection.
 Each booth is limited to a maximum usage of 200 gallons per month.
-Per the available records a max of 2.25 gallons was used in paint booths combined, which is indicative of compliance with the 200 gallon limit.
-The booths viewed were adequately equipped with fabric filters.
+Per the available records a max of 2.125 gallons was used in the two (2) paint booths combined, which is indicative of compliance with the 200-gallon limit.
+The booths are equipped with fabric filters.
 The filters are changed on an as needed basis, and the filter changes are properly recorded.